Judge blocks Texas investigation of trans teen’s parents

 Clark set a March 11 hearing on whether to issue a broader temporary order blocking enforcement of Abbott’s directive.

 The lawsuit marked the first report of parents being investigated following Abbott’s directive and an earlier nonbinding legal opinion by Republican Attorney General Ken Paxton labeling certain gender-confirmation treatments as “child abuse.”
+The American Civil Liberties Union and Lambda Legal sued the state Tuesday on behalf of the teen.

+“We appreciate the relief granted to our clients, but this should never have happened and is unfathomably cruel,” said Brian Klosterboer, ACLU of Texas attorney, said in a statement.
+“Families should not have to fear being separated because they are providing the best possible health care for their children.”

+Spokespersons for Abbott and Paxton’s offices did not immediately respond to requests for comment Wednesday night.

 Meachum issued the order hours after attorneys for the state and for the parents appeared her via Zoom in a brief hearing.

-Paul Castillo with Lambda Legal, which joined the American Civil Liberties Union to file the suit, told Meachum that allowing the order to be enforced would cause “irreparable” harm to the teen’s parents and other families.
+Paul Castillo, Lambda Legal’s senior counsel, told Meachum that allowing the order to be enforced would cause “irreparable” harm to the teen’s parents and other families.

+“It is unconscionable for DFPS to still pursue any investigation or inflict more trauma and harm,” Castillo said in a statement after the judge’s ruling.

 The groups also represent a clinical psychologist who has said the order will force her to choose between reporting her clients to the state or facing the loss of her license and other penalties.